Roman roads

-Roman roads (viae Romanae [ˈwiae̯ roːˈmaːnae̯]; singular: via Romana [ˈwia roːˈmaːna]; meaning "Roman way") were physical infrastructure vital to the maintenance and development of the Roman state, and were built from about 300 BC through the expansion and consolidation of the Roman Republic and the Roman Empire.
+Roman roads (viae Romanae [ˈwiae̯ roːˈmaːnae̯]; singular: via Romana [ˈwia roːˈmaːna]; meaning "Roman way") were physical infrastructure vital to the maintenance and development of the Roman state, built from about 300 BC through the expansion and consolidation of the Roman Republic and, later, the Roman Empire.
 They provided efficient means for the overland movement of armies, officials, civilians, inland carriage of official communications, and trade goods.
 Roman roads were of several kinds, ranging from small local roads to broad, long-distance highways built to connect cities, major towns and military bases.
 These major roads were often stone-paved and metaled, cambered for drainage, and were flanked by footpaths, bridleways and drainage ditches.
-They were laid along accurately surveyed courses, and some were cut through hills, or conducted over rivers and ravines on bridgework.
+They were laid along accurately surveyed courses, and some were cut through hills or conducted over rivers and ravines on bridgework.
 Sections could be supported over marshy ground on rafted or piled foundations.

-At the peak of Rome's development, no fewer than 29 great military highways radiated from the capital, and the late Empire's 113 provinces were interconnected by 372 great roads.
+At the peak of Rome's development, no fewer than 29 great military highways radiated from the capital, and the empire's 113 provinces were interconnected by 372 great roads.
 The whole comprised more than 400000 km of roads, of which over 80,500 km were stone-paved.
 In Gaul alone, no less than 21,000 km of roadways are said to have been improved, and in Britain at least 4,000 km.
 The courses (and sometimes the surfaces) of many Roman roads survived for millennia; some are overlaid by modern roads.